PierUgit/fmmap/README.md

 ! ...
 ! ...

-!> closes the mapping and deletes the temporary file call fmmap_destroy(x)
+!> closes the mapping and delete the file call fmmap_destroy(x)
 ```